What is a miscarriage?

 - Start birth control as discussed with your care team.

-- We suggest that you wait for 2 normal periods before you try to get pregnant.
+- Wait at least 1 normal periods before you try to get pregnant.

 - You may feel that sex will never be the same due to fatigue, physical discomfort, or anxiety.